CESNET/eInfra-docs/docs/about-us/docs/contribute/overview.md

 # Documentation overview

 ## Structure of the documentation
-Thanks to the [Monorepo][1] plugin for the mkdocs platform, it is possible to enable a documentation structure consisting of sub-topic-related documentation.
+Thanks to the [Monorepo][1] plugin for the mkdocs platform, it is possible to create a documentation structure consisting of sub-topic-related documentation.

 The documentation is organized to categories (2nd level folders) and topics (3rd level folders).
 See following output for reference.
 ```console